On the first day of your child's absence you must contact the absence line:

 As a parent you have a legal duty to make sure your children are educated.
 Children are of statutory school age between the ages of 5 and 16.
 More precisely this runs from the term after a child’s 5th birthday until the last Friday in June in the school year in which they turn 16.

-All students who are late in a morning should report to the main reception where their name, time of arrival and reason for lateness will be recorded.
+All pupils who are late in a morning should report to the main reception where their name, time of arrival and reason for lateness will be recorded.
 This information will then be sent to the Attendance Officer.
 The Attendance Officer will code the absence electronically.
 School begins at 8.50am and all pupils are expected to be in school for registration at this time.
 Any child arriving after 8.50am and after registration has been submitted is late and will be recorded as such.
-These students should sign in at reception immediately.
+These pupils should sign in at reception immediately.
 Registers close at 09:10.
 Pupils arriving after this time are given a late mark.
 For attendance purposes these pupils are classed as absent without authorisation.

 The school policy is that no holiday will be authorised during term time except in exceptional circumstances.
 This is a decision explained on the Department for Education website with effect from 1st September 2013.
 Parents/carers wishing to apply for holiday during term time under exceptional circumstances should write a letter to the Principal giving the dates of the proposed absence and the reasons and evidence why it is claimed to be exceptional circumstances.
 Each case will be assessed on an individual basis and the holiday will either be authorised or unauthorised – a letter will be sent to the parent/carer advising them of the decision.
 Taking unauthorised holiday during term time may result in a penalty notice being issued.